Pneumococcus is a type of bacteria that can cause several

 immunization: pneumococcal conjugate (PCV) or

-Pneumococcal conjugate vaccine is approved for
+Pneumococcal conjugate vaccine is recommended for all

-infants and toddlers.
 Children who are vaccinated when they are infants will be

 protected when they are at greatest risk for serious disease.